PATRIC3/p3_docs/docroot/publications.md

 # Publications by PATRIC
 The publications listed below were developed, at least in part, by members of the PATRIC team and supported by the PATRIC contract.
-For a list of publications that cite PATRIC, visit the [**PATRIC Google Scholar page**] (https://scholar.google.com/citations?user=Ov91kMAAAAAJ&hl=en&authuser=1).
+For a list of publications that cite PATRIC, visit the <a href="https://scholar.google.com/citations?user=Ov91kMAAAAAJ&hl=en&authuser=1">**PATRIC Google Scholar page**</a>.

 ## 2019